 Life is pretty sweet for smart and sassy Goodie Girl Cookies Founder Shira Berk.
-The former New York City-based music marketing exec traded a corner office and high heels for spatula and quinoa flour in pursuit of the perfect gluten-free cookie … on a whim and dare.
+The former New York City-based music marketing exec traded a corner office and high heels for a spatula in pursuit of the perfect gluten-free cookie … on a whim and dare.

 In 2010, Berk, who was known by friends as a talented, but untrained baker, was running the café inside her children’s preschool when a fellow parent challenged her to create a gluten-free cookie modeled after the ones baked at the café.

-Inspired by trendsetting pioneers ranging from Milk Bar's Christina Tossi to architect Frank Gehry, restaurateur Danny Meyer and Sonic Youth’s Kim Gordon, Berk looked at the numerous challenges she faced in the kitchen as blank canvas of opportunity.
+Inspired by trendsetting pioneers ranging from Milk Bar's Christina Tossi, to architect Frank Gehry, restaurateur Danny Meyer, and Sonic Youth’s Kim Gordon, Berk looked at the numerous challenges she faced in the kitchen as blank canvas of opportunity.
 She cooked up a plan for a complete line of cookies that would break the (often dry and flavorless) gluten-free cookie mold.
 Berk’s Goodie Girl Cookies received a full-page write-up in the New York Post.
-She left the café, set up production at a culinary incubator in Queens, and grew the line to include varieties such as Toffee Chaos, Midnight Brownie and Oatmeal Raisin, selling them in specialty stores in the New York metro area.
+She left the café, set up production at a culinary incubator in Queens, and grew the line to include varieties such as Toffee Crunch, Double Chocolate and Mint Cookies, selling them in specialty stores in the New York metro area.

 Her big break came after winning a coveted booth at the Fancy Food Trade show when/how where she met Greg Toufayan of Toufayan Bakeries.
 Toufayan and his family run one of the largest family-owned baked breads companies in the US and he and his team quickly decided to take Goodie Girl under their wings to help Berk scale production and distribution.
 A delicious partnership was born.